munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Magnificent, right?
 As you can imagine, this is going to get more complex once we add dynamic typing to Lox and have values of different types.

-Back in `constantInstruction()`, the only remaining piece is the return value:
+Back in `constantInstruction()`, the only remaining piece is the return value.

 ^code return-after-operand (1 before, 1 after)

-Remember that `disassembleInstruction()` also returns a number to tell the caller how many bytes to advance to reach the beginning of the *next* instruction.
+Remember that `disassembleInstruction()` also returns a number to tell the caller the offset of the beginning of the *next* instruction.
 Where `OP_RETURN` was only a single byte, `OP_CONSTANT` is two -- one for the opcode and one for the operand.

 ## Line Information

-Chunks contain almost everything we need to preserve from the user's source code.
+Chunks contain almost all of the information that the runtime needs from the user's source code.
 It's kind of crazy to think that we can reduce all of the different AST classes that we created in jlox down to an array of bytes and an array of constants.
 There's only one piece of data we're missing.
 We need it, even though the user hopes to never see it.

 When a runtime error occurs, we show the user the line number of the offending source code.
 In jlox, those numbers live in tokens, which we in turn store in